 Opto has implemented the following procedures to protect proprietary and Nonpublic Personal Information stored on electronic systems:

-- Opto representatives must never share their passwords or store passwords in a place that is accessible to others;
+- Opto representatives must never share their account passwords or store their account passwords in a place that is accessible to others;

 - Opto representatives should avoid using the same password for different programs;